lucarammel/my-python-stack/README.md

 # my-python-stack

-This template is used to start a Python project with the stack I enjoy to use.
+This template is used to start a Python project with the tools I enjoy to use.

 ## VSCode Settings